elfedali/pure/ALPINE.md

 # Alpine.js in Pure Theme

-Alpine.js is now installed and ready to use in the Pure theme.
+Alpine.js is now installed and ready to use in the Pure theme with common components initialized.

 ## What is Alpine.js?